-Am I Ready To Buy a Lens For My Camera?
+Am I Ready To Buy A Camera Lens?

 Well that depends on what kind of camera you have!
 Many cameras aren’t equipped with “interchangeable lenses.”
 Point-and-shoot-cameras have fixed lenses, and while smartphones do have lenses available, they are not to be confused with DSLR lenses, which are much larger and more powerful on DSLR bodies.

 Lenses can be prime lenses, which means a fixed focal length.
 To “zoom” in and out, would mean walking to and from your subjects.
 The advantage to prime lenses is sharpness.
 Zoom lenses are lenses in which you can zoom in or out right on your camera, without necessarily having to move.
 The advantage is versatility.

 There are three major types of lenses, as well as many sub-categories and specialties:

 - Normal or standard lenses.
 These lenses are made to create pictures similar to the images you see with your eyes, and generally have a focal length of 50mm for a full frame camera, although cropped format DSLR cameras may require a smaller focal length.
 The normal/standard focal length range is 35-70mm.
 My favorite normal/standard lens is a 50mm 1.4.
 The nifty fifty is on my camera the majority of the time.